dr-tony-lin/CarND-PID-Control-Project/submission-report.md

 1. Moving average along did not reduce but increased the oscillation
 2. By comparing the CTE curves on the charts, oscillation reduction using moving average did have reduced the oscillation, and was able to achieve a higher speed (up to **89Mph** has been observer).
 3. Mean angle performed better than mean turn which has yields larger CTE.
 4. Also observed in my experiment, oscillation reduction without using mean steering did not work.
+Further more, clamping changes in steering may cause the vehicle to oscillate more.

 ### Discussion
 The above algorithms require different PID coefficients to reach certain stability.
 This, of course, might affect the characteristics of the performance curve shown in the above charts.
 But for being able to run the simulator at a higher speed with reduced oscillation, I think I have achieved the goal.